Why use serverless computing?

 Serverless computing introduces new security concerns

-When vendors run the entire backend, it may not be possible to fully vet their security, which can especially be a problem for web applications that handle personal or sensitive data.
+When vendors run the entire backend, it may not be possible to fully vet their security, which can especially be a problem for applications that handle personal or sensitive data.

 Because companies are not assigned their own discrete physical servers, serverless providers will often be running code from several of their customers on a single server at any given time.
 This issue of sharing machinery with other parties is known as 'multitenancy' – think of several companies trying to lease and work in a single office at the same time.
-Multitenancy can affect application performance and, if the multiple-tenant servers are not configured properly, could result in data exposure.
+Multitenancy can affect application performance and, if the multi-tenant servers are not configured properly, could result in data exposure.
 Multitenancy has little to no impact for networks that sandbox functions correctly and have powerful enough infrastructure.
 For instance, Cloudflare runs a 15-Tbps network with enough excess capacity to mitigate service degradation, and all serverless functions hosted by Cloudflare run in their own sandbox (via the Chrome V8 engine).

 Serverless architectures are not built for long-running processes

 This limits the kinds of applications that can cost-effectively run in a serverless architecture.
-Because serverless providers charge for the amount of time when code is running, it may cost more to run an application with long-running processes in a serverless infrastructure compared to a traditional one.
+Because serverless providers charge for the amount of time code is running, it may cost more to run an application with long-running processes in a serverless infrastructure compared to a traditional one.

 Performance may be affected